mireyarod23/op_project/README.md

 # op-app
-Project using FDA api drug component.
+Project using an api.
--Researching ways to break down the api to be consumable.
+-Research on API and ways to break down to be show data to user.

 The vue application will demonstrate
     - Consuming an API
     - Routing
     - Resusable templeting
+    - Components
+    - Props

 - Install Vetur on Visual Studio Code
 - Using Axios to consume an API